Canziyos/Experimental_Mood_Detection/docs/AV_In_the_wild.md

-## Feature‑ and Decision‑Level Audio‑Visual Fusion for Emotion Recognition
+## Feature-Level and Model-Level Audiovisual Fusion for Emotion Recognition in the Wild

 A study on how **combining speech and facial cues** can improve emotion‑recognition systems, with tests on both **feature‑level** and **decision‑level** fusion.